human2l/lms-new/README.md

 ## Getting start:
 * Since this is not a deployed version.
 You have to have one java ide (prefer Eclipse) installed.

+### Database:
+* Using queries in directory "lms-new/MySQL" database setup code to generate tables and fake data.
+* MySQL version: 8.0+

 ### Back End:
-* Download all the files to local.
+* Download or clone all the files in "lms-new/Learning Management System/lms"
 * Open it on Eclipse, and run.
 * The back-end code is in lms directory, run it on Eclipse.
 The server will choose 8080 as it's port.

 ### Front End:
+Way1: I've deployed it by using github pages, front-end page can be view directly through https://human2l.github.io
+Note: To login to the system.
+Back-end service and MySQL database should be working in advance.

-Way1: Download the front-end file to local,
+Way2(if you wanna see how the code exactly working): Download the front-end file to local,
-* The front-end code is in lms-client/lms directory.
+* The front-end code is in "lms-new/Learning Management System/lms-client/lms" directory.
+* Make sure npm and Angular CLI installed.
 ```
 cd lms
 ```